Why the choice of software pricing matters

 🤔 Suitable for…

 This payment option makes sense for startups that have a service potentially attractive not only to consumers but to the larger B2B as well — for instance, something that will find candidates for recruitment, keep resume databases, let employers correspond with candidates, and include email integration.
 Such a website would be convenient for small companies with only one HR manager and those with entire HR departments.
-This model would be a good choice of a startup pricing strategy.
+This model would be a good choice for a startup pricing strategy.

 An example: HelpScout, a service for optimizing customer support.
-Payment plans of different scales are available: Standard costs $20 per user/month and includes reporting, automation and integration for support teams; Plus costs $35 and has extended features and big-team reporting.There is also an individual service option for teams of more than 25 people.
+Payment plans of different scales are available: Standard costs $20 per user/month, which includes reporting, automation and integration for support teams; Plus costs $35 and has extended features and big-team reporting.
+There is also an individual service option for teams of more than 25 people.

 Freemium

-This product pricing strategy is popular among online services, usually they begin with a few days of full-featured access so that users can appreciate what they’ll be losing unless they subscribe.
-Yandex.Music, for instance, offers a two-month trial period and comes in for money afterwards.
-Or the solution may be free at the basic level, but its plugins, options and updates may be hiding behind a paywall.
-Slack, Dropbox and any number of others work this way.
-Access may be free up to a certain volume of data, in the manner of Google.Disk, where 15 Gb of cloud storage are pro bono, but extra space will cost you.
+This software pricing strategy is popular among online services, usually, they begin with a few days of full-featured access so that users can appreciate what they’ll be losing unless they subscribe.
+Yandex Music, for instance, offers a two-month trial period and comes in for money afterwards.
+Or the solution may be free at the basic level, but its plugins, options, and updates may be hiding behind a paywall.
+Slack, Dropbox, and several others work this way.
+Access may be free up to a certain volume of data, like Google Drive, where 15 GB of cloud storage is pro bono, but extra space will cost you.

 🤔 Suitable for…